Parvm1102/booking-ai-agent/README.md

 # 📅 AI Calendar Booking Assistant

 A modern calendar booking application powered by **Gemini AI**, **LangGraph**, and **Google Calendar API**.
 This application allows users to interact with their calendar using natural language through an AI assistant.

+## The project is live on https://booking-ai-agent-aff7.onrender.com/ and you can view the changes in this [calendar](https://calendar.google.com/calendar/u/0?cid=YWQ5ZDhmYWI5MmM4MGFhYjdjN2JhYjc4YzEwOGExZGY0MTQwNTBhYTdjMTg3OTk1ZTE2YzYyNjZkZjg2ZmZmY0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t)

 ## 🚀 Features